gschampagne/nbody_phys512_grace/README.md

 v[0,:] = v[0,:] - a * dt    # Kick: update velocities
 v[1,:] = v[1,:] + a * dt
 ```
-Compute energy at the half-timestep position to get a more accurate energy estimate because in leapfrog, x and v are naturally offset by dt/2.
+Compute energy at the half-timestep position to get a more accurate energy estimate because in leapfrog, x and v are naturally offset by dt/2
-- This matches the two-step leapfrog approach used in class, with the force evaluation coming from the grid-based potential instead of direct pairwise interactions.
+- This matches the two-step leapfrog approach used in class, with the force evaluation coming from the grid-based potential instead of direct pairwise interactions

 #### compute_energy
 Caluclates kinetic and potential energy
 ```math
 \text{KE} = \frac{1}{2} mv^2
 ```
-from our Particle class function for KE.
+from our Particle class function for KE

 ```math
 \text{PE}_{\text{raw}} = \frac{1}{2} \sum_i m_i \phi(x_i)
 ```
-where `m` is mass, `x` is position, `phi` is our potential we found by convolution.
+where `m` is mass, `x` is position, `phi` is our potential we found by convolution

 but the raw potential energy includes spurious self-interaction from the grid interpolation.
 We subtract a calibrated self-energy term:
 ```math